Pan Tak, Arizona

-Pan Tak is a populated place situated in Pima County, Arizona, United States.
+Pan Tak (O'odham: Ban Dak) is a populated place situated in Pima County, Arizona, United States.
 Throughout its existence, it has been known by a number of names, including Cajote Spring, Coyote, Coyote Indian Village, Coyote Spring, Coyote Village, Coyotes Spring, Ojo de los Coyotes, and Pantak.
 Pan Tak become the official name as a result of a Board on Geographic Names decision in 1941.
 The name comes from the O'odham, meaning "coyote sits".
 It has an estimated elevation of 3412 ft above sea level.